gstanden/orabuntu-lxc/README.md

   /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services-3b.sh

-  /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services-3c.sh
+  /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services-3c.sh X  {where X is an integer between 1 and 99}

   /home/gstanden/Downloads/orabuntu-lxc-master/ubuntu-services-3d.sh

-The above steps will create the Oracle Enterprise Edition 6.5 LXC oracle-ready containers.
+The above steps will create the Oracle Enterprise Edition 6.5 LXC Oracle-enterprise-edition RAC-ready containers.

 !!! =============================

 Phase 2:  Create the SCST Linux SAN LUNs for Oracle Grid Infrastructure

 UPDATE 2015-12-06:  You STILL must run the SCST setup from '/home/gstanden/Downloads/scst-files/' directory.
 I'm working to adjust the paths for the SCST setup, but have not gotten to it yet.
-But at least you don'd have to move all the scripting into your ~/Downloads directory anymore!
+But at least you don't have to move all the scripting into your ~/Downloads directory anymore!
 Progress!

 tar -xvf scst-files.tar